entrez/beluga-cli/README.md

 ## possible flags:

 **-i** : will invalidate the uri of any file modified by the requested operation. see [origin vs cdn](#origin-vs-cdn) for why this may be useful.

+**-p** : create all intermediate directories in the specified path as needed.

 **-r** : delete all contents of the specified directory recursively.